AlexCharlton/site-generator/README.md

 That concludes our first site!
 The full site can be seen in the [`examples/example-site/`](https://github.com/AlexCharlton/site-generator/tree/master/examples/example-site) directory of the source.
 Go to the section [Generating the site](#generating-the-site) to learn how to generate the actual site, or continue on to see how you can use *site-generator* to create a blog.

 ### An example blog
-We're going to approach this *example blog* from the opposite end compared to how we made the *example site*.
+We're going to approach this *example blog* from the opposite end, compared to how we made the *example site*.
 We'll start with the templates then move onto the content.

 We will again have a template called `main.html`.
 This `main.html` is going to look quite different from the other one.
 Rather that writing out the HTML by hand, like a savage, we'll be generating the HTML using Lisp.
-Specifically, the syntax of [CL-WHO](http://weitz.de/cl-who/).
+Specifically, using [CL-WHO](http://weitz.de/cl-who/).
 The file `example-blog/templates/main.html` will contain the following:

 ```commonlisp
 $(xml